jianfenw/README/README.md

 # README
 This project gives a demo about the interesting README.md file.
 You may notice that you should have a README.md file, but do you know how to write a better README.md file?<br>
 README.md is a text file in Markdown format.
 Markdown is created to easily edit your blog.
-However, the Markdown used by github is a modified version of the standard Markdown and is called Github Flavored Markdown (GFM).
+However, the Markdown used by github is a modified version of the standard Markdown and is called Github Flavored Markdown (GFM).<br>
 Create a new project and write your own README.md for your project!
-You can even edit it online and see the changes immediately (click the "Preview" bottom).
+You can even edit it online and see the changes immediately (click the "Preview" bottom).<br>

-EnterEnterEnter

-EnterEnter
-Enter<br>
-Enter

 # How to craete a title

-Large title:
+Large title:<br>

-\# + your words
+\# + your words<br>

-Middle title:
+Middle title:<br>
 your words<br>
 \----